 - 10 oz rutabaga 300g swede, 3 cups grated

-- 4 tbsp fresh parsley chopped
+- 4 tablespoon fresh parsley chopped

-- 1 tbsp fresh sage chopped
+- 1 tablespoon fresh sage chopped

-- 1 cup breadcrumbs
+- 1 cup breadcrumbs approx 60g/2oz

-- 3 1/2 oz dates 100g pitted weight, roughly chopped (medjool best)
+- 3 ½ oz dates 100g pitted weight, roughly chopped (medjool best)

 - 1 egg beaten

-- 2 tbsp maple syrup
+- 2 tablespoon maple syrup

-Preheat the oven to 375F/190C.
+- Preheat the oven to 375F/190C.

-Warm a little oil in a shallow pan over a medium heat and add the roughly chopped bacon.
+- Warm a little oil in a shallow pan over a medium heat and add the roughly chopped bacon.
 Cook for around 10min, stirring occasionally, until the fat has rendered and it is just starting to brown.

-Add the onion and garlic and cook until starting to soften, around 5min, stirring occasionally.
+- Add the onion and garlic and cook until starting to soften, around 5min, stirring occasionally.

-Add the rutabaga/swede and cook another 5min, stirring to allow all of the vegetables to soften and be coated in the bacon fat.
+- Add the rutabaga/swede and cook another 5min, stirring to allow all of the vegetables to soften and be coated in the bacon fat.

-Next add the chopped parsley, sage, thyme and a little salt and pepper, cook for another 5min and remove from the heat.
+- Next add the chopped parsley, sage, thyme and a little salt and pepper, cook for another 5min and remove from the heat.

-Roast in the oven around 40min until nicely browned on the top.
+- Roast in the oven around 40min until nicely browned on the top.